CreativeInquiry/FriendlyDockerMLTutorial/README.md

   - All available docker containers published by Nvidia can be found here: https://hub.docker.com/r/nvidia/cuda/
 - Google error message in combination with specfic tensorflow / cuda versions e.g. `FROM nvidia/cuda:10.0-cudnn7-runtime-ubuntu18.04` and then running the demo gave me `ImportError: libcublas.so.9.0: cannot open shared object file: No such file or directory`.
 After reading a few posts it turned out that this is a typical error which can be avoided using cuda 9.0.
 - If there is a requirements state e.g. tensorflow-gpu==1.7.0 but you still have problems e.g. `E tensorflow/stream_executor/cuda/cuda_dnn.cc:396] Loaded runtime CuDNN library: 7603 (compatibility version 7600) but source was compiled with 7005 (compatibility version 7000)` .
 Try to gently bump up or down the version.
 In the case of DeppFill using tensorflow-gpu==1.8.0 solved the issue.

+## 5. Acknowledgments 🙏

+- Article section around how to install Docker is based on the [Install nvidia-docker](https://github.com/opendatacam/opendatacam/blob/master/documentation/nvidia-docker/INSTALL_NVIDIADOCKER.md) guide from the [OpenDataCam](https://github.com/opendatacam/opendatacam) project
+- Cover image based on [OpenMojis](https://openmoji.org/) – the open-source emoji and icon project.
+License: CC BY-SA 4.0
+- DeepFill demo images are from the movie "Fast and Furious" (2019) ... and my silly experiments [Fast and the Furious without guys and cars](https://twitter.com/bndktgrs/status/1204425598510227463)